 Occupational therapists in the hospital setting develop individualized treatment plans to address these deficits, including recommending adaptive equipment to help patients perform functional activities as independently as possible.

 Occupational therapists can also fabricate resting and positioning splints to protect joints and prevent excessive tightness in body tissues.
 Like physical therapists, they also assist with discharge planning, including recommendations for adaptive equipment, durable medical equipment including bedside commode or tub chair/shower bench, and recommendations for transitioning to the next level of care.

 Speech-language pathologists in the hospital setting work with patients who have difficulty with language, communication, speech production, cognition and swallowing.
 They help determine patients’ ability to eat and drink safely by evaluation of eating and drinking at the bedside, or with use of an x-ray swallow study.
 This information is used to make recommendations for diet texture/consistency modification or to identify the need for a feeding tube.

-Speech therapists develop treatment plans to address any of the following areas, depending on the patients’ individualized needs:
+Speech pathologists develop treatment plans to address any of the following areas, depending on the patients’ individualized needs:

 - Selection and use of communication assistive devices

 - Strategies to assist with thinking, memory and problem-solving

 - Exercises and compensatory strategies to improve the ability to eat, drink and swallow

 Speech pathologists also play a role in discharge planning and make recommendations to ensure patient safety and the appropriate transition to the next level of care after a hospitalization.